Agentic AI

 Speaking the Investigator’s Language

 So I worked with clients to collect the kinds of questions they were really asking and then mapped those into the structure of our platform.
-That way, users could stay natural in how they asked, while on the backend we prepared the system with the right context and data.
+That way, users could stay natural in how they asked, while on the backend I worked with engineers to prepare the system with the right context and data.
 It wasn’t about training people to prompt better, it was about shaping the agent so the right evidence, code, and transaction details were always included before the AI answered.

 Iterations